dojo/widgets/README.md

 The Dojo widget examples application is located in `src/examples`.

 To add a new example, create a directory that matches the directory name of the widget e.g. `src/examples/src/widgets/text-input`.
 Each widget _must_ have an example called `Basic.tsx` and an entry in the `src/examples/src/config.ts` keyed by the name of the widget directory.
 The widget example should import widgets from `@dojo/widgets` and not via a relative import.
+It is very important that the config entry name (ie. `text-input`) matches the folder name / css file name of the widget otherwise the doc build will fail.

 ```js
 {